Content Index

 nManager.notify(2, nBuilder.build());

-So far we have seen how to create a notification with a custom layout and how to interact with the elements that we define in this layout such as Buttons or ImageView, etc; in this second part of this entry we will see how to create notifications that can be replicated; This is an action widely used in messaging applications such as Google Hangout or WhatsApp itself on Android.
+So far we have seen how to create a notification with a custom layout and how to interact with the elements that we define in this layout such as Buttons or ImageView, etc; in this second part of this entry we will see how to create notifications that can be replicated; this is a very used action in applications of messaging such as Google Hangout or WhatsApp itself on Android.

 Creating the means for passing data between components: PendingIntent

-The first thing we must do is create a PendingIntent and associate the Intent that is the means used to pass data from a component; these components can not only be Activities or Fragments, they can also be others such as Broadcast to perform updates in the background without the need to call the activity; although for this we must use Android N from now on; In order not to overextend this entry, we will go with the case in which the activity is invoked.
+The first thing we must do is create a PendingIntent and associate the Intent which is the means used to pass data from a component; these components can not only be Activities or Fragments, they can also be others such as Broadcast to perform updates in the background without the need to invoke the activity; although for this we must use Android N onwards; so as not to extend this entry too much, we will go for the case in which the activity is invoked.

-The PendingIntent is the existing mechanism that we have to pass data between different components such as activities, broadcasts or services that embeds within it the data that we want to pass to these components (in case you want to pass data):
+The PendingIntent is the existing mechanism that we have to pass data between different components such as activities, broadcast or services that embeds within it the data that we want to pass to these components (in case you want to pass a data):

 RemoteInput remoteInput = new RemoteInput.Builder(KEY_TEXT_REPLY)